Joycetracy/ForFun/README.md

 # ForFun
-This is a repository for fun.
+This is a repository created at this github meeting.